Actipro/WPF-Controls/Documentation/topics/ribbon/controls/miscellaneous/applicationmenu.md

 ### Key Tip Access

 The [Backstage](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage).[KeyTipAccessText](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage.KeyTipAccessText) property can be set to define the key tip access text for the application button.
-It defaults to `F`, allowing the `Alt+F` key combination to open the application menu.
+It defaults to `F`, allowing the <kbd>Alt</kbd>+<kbd>F</kbd> key combination to open the application menu.

 ### Defining Backstage Items